Chetnik war crimes in World War II: Provisional Administration of East Bosnia

 Massacres continued in the following months in the region.
-In the village of Žepa alone about three hundred were killed in late 1941.
-In early January, the Chetniks massacred fifty-four Muslims in Čelebić and burned down the village.
+In December 1941, Chetniks massacred 418 Muslims in the town of Čajniče and 423 Muslims in the village of Divin.
+In the village of Žepa about three hundred were killed in late 1941.
+In early January 1942, the Chetniks massacred fifty-four Muslims in Čelebić and burned down the village.
 In the same month, the Chetniks entered Srebrenica and killed around a thousand Muslim civilians in the town and in nearby villages.
 Thousands more were killed in Višegrad.
 An eyewitness of the massacres in Višegrad said: "During those days, we saw how the Drina carried six, four and most frequently two [victims] who had been tied together and had their throats slit.
 These were, as I told you, only the first victims and the refugees say that there are many more in the countryside, for instance in the forest, creeks, etc."

 On 26 January, Todorović reported back to Mihailović on the progress of negotiations with the Italians.
 He argued that the "Serbian question" should be resolved by the "evacuation, eradication and forced relocation of a significant number of the Muslims and Catholics."
 He claimed that the "Turks" were hostile to the Chetniks and were burning Serb villages, and reported that his Chetniks had burned a number of "Turkish" villages in the Herzegovina region.
 On 3 March, a contingent of Chetniks burned forty-two Muslim villagers to death in Drakan in the Višegrad area.